kunaldb/wiki_mcp_server/README.md

 ```

 The script will:
+1. Auto-detect your Databricks username
+2. Show you the configuration (app name, workspace path)
+3. Ask for confirmation
-- Sync your code to Databricks workspace
+4. Sync your code to the Databricks workspace
-- Create the Databricks App
+5. Create the Databricks App (if it doesn't exist)
-- Deploy with your Confluence credentials
+6. Deploy with your Confluence credentials

-### 4. Test the Deployment
+### 5. Test the Deployment

 Update `test.py` with your deployed app URL (you'll get this after deployment):